 1. Overall Description:

-RAN2 has started a study item to investigate the support of XR services [RP-221079] and has noticed that for UL pose information, SA4 TR 26.928 states that "XR applications require highly accurate, low-latency tracking of the device at about 1kHz sampling frequency."
+RAN2 has started a study item to investigate the support of XR services [RP-221079] and has noticed that for UL pose information, SA4 TR 26.928 section 4.1.3 states that "XR applications require highly accurate, low-latency tracking of the device at about 1kHz sampling frequency."

 In order to understand how the uplink of XR would look like, RAN2 would like to know if there is any relationship between the sampling frequency mentioned above and the number of individual packets that need to be carried over the air interface.

-In other words, RAN2 would like to know how frequent the pose information needs to be conveyed in uplink and with what PDB.
+In other words, RAN2 would like what is the periodicity of the pose information needs to be conveyed in uplink and what is PDB for this information.

 2. Actions: